 Digital Tools and Technology

 Modern technology has made conversions easier than ever.
-Numerous apps and online calculators can instantly convert between feet and miles, eliminating the need for manual calculations.
+And numerous apps and online calculators can instantly convert between feet and miles, eliminating the need for manual calculations.
 These tools are particularly useful in professional settings where accuracy and efficiency are critical.
 GPS systems, for example, use these conversions to display distances in preferred units.

 Educational Standards